jonathancross/segwit-wallet-recovery/README.md

-# SegWit P2SH
+# Pass phrase tester for BIP39 SegWit-P2SH wallets

-A script which can be used for SegWit wallet recovery.
+A script which can be used for SegWit bitcoin wallet recovery.

 This script assumes you know the [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) seed phrase for a p2wpkh-in-p2sh (aka [BIP49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki) segwit defined by the [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) path: `m/49'/0'/0'`) wallet, but have forgotten part of the password.
 Works with Trezor-style wallets.
 Each test wallet takes approximately 1 second currently, so only makes sense to use if you have no other option or if you think you can guess the password with few tries.